EvanJarvis-Dev/Kanda/README.md

 # Kanda
 *A Peggle-inspired game built with Python and Pygame*

+A short arcade-style puzzle game built as part of my coursework, featuring multiple levels, user profiles, and a local leaderboard.

 ![Gameplay Demo](assets/other/KandaGameplay.gif)

 Kanda is a peggle-inspired game where you use the mouse to aim and shoot a cannon at various pegs.